Lingshinx/sognasm/README.md

 # Sognasm

-A simple bytecode interpreter for Sognac, inspired by [Cognac](https://github.com/cognate-lang/cognate) built using Rust and [pest parser library](https://github.com/pest-parser/pest)
+A simple bytecode interpreter for Sognac, inspired by [Cognac](https://github.com/cognate-lang/cognate), built using Rust and [pest parser library](https://github.com/pest-parser/pest)

-Childish though it is, Sogansm is decided to be shown off to my friends as my first programming language project.
+Childish though it may be, Sogansm is decided to be shown off to my friends as my first programming language project.

-Thanks for checking out the early version of my project.
+Thanks for checking out this early version of my project.
 Feel free to experiment and share your feedback.
 I appreciate all forms of constructive suggestion from you.